telliott99/MyUnix/permissions.rst

 http://tex.stackexchange.com/questions/29744/where-is-path-modified-to-include-usr-texbin

-To see the values of all the environmental variables do
+To see the values of all the environmental variables you can do

 .. sourcecode:: bash